kaplanz/wallace/README.md

 ### Blog

-To enable the blog, you must create a blog directory, for example in `content/blog/_index.md`, as follows:
+To enable the blog, you must create a blog directory.
+For example, in `content/blog` declare the the blog's `_index.md` as follows:

 ```
 +++